 F-1 students are eligible for Associate of Arts, Associate of Science, Associate of Applied Science, and Associate of Arts in Teaching degrees.

-If you are an F-1 student, you can petition for the College's Associate of Science in Nursing and Associate of Applied Science degrees in allied health, but only after being granted admission.
-You must meet specific requirements and obtain a Social Security Number for program admission consideration.
+If you are an F-1 student, you can petition for the College's Associate of Science in Nursing and Associate of Applied Science degrees in allied health, but only after receiving admission to the College.
+You must meet specific requirements and obtain a Social Security Number to be considered for program admission.

 Out-of-state residents, including F-1 students, will be accepted only if remaining seats exist after all qualified Maryland residents are admitted.
 Click here for more information about program admission requirements.